COMPUTED AXIAL TOMOGRAPHY (CT OR cat) sCAN

 - provide pictures to determine the size and location of a tumor and whether the tumor has metastasized, or spread to other tissues.

 - guide a biopsy.
-The removal of cells or tissue from the tumor for examination is called a biopsy and is the only way to determine the exact diagnosis regarding the specific the type of pancreatic tumor.
+The removal of cells or tissue from the tumor for examination is called a biopsy and is the only way to determine the exact diagnosis.

 - help plan for surgery or radiation therapy.